 The Court below should not have accorded any weight to the fact that the policyholders had chosen Prudential based on its long-established reputation, age, and venerability nor to the fact that they had reasonably assumed that Prudential would be their annuity provider throughout its lengthy term.7F

-Despite this set of complex UK decisions, the Part VII transfer continues to be used in the UK and watched closely by the US regulators and stakeholders.
+Ultimately, the UK High Court of Justice approved the Part VII transfer between Prudential and Rothsay in a judgment dated November 24, 2021, Despite this set of complex UK decisions, the Part VII transfer continues to be used in the UK and watched closely by the US regulators and stakeholders.

 B. Differences between Part VII and Solvent Schemes of Arrangements

 Solvent schemes of arrangement are another method of restructuring that exists within the UK.
 These are primarily designed as a procedure that can allow all liabilities to be settled for an insurer.
 In doing so, it can achieve many of the objectives set out in this white paper.
 However, unlike the Part VII transfer, the policies are subject to a court ordered termination instead of transferred.
 While such an arrangement may provide some of the same features as a Part VII transfer the solvent scheme does not continue the coverage with a new insurer the way a Part VII transfer does.
-Other differences may exist in law but are not deemed to be relevant to this specific white paper.
+Other differences exist in law but this is the most significant for purposes of this white paper.

 Section 3: Survey of US Restructuring Statutes and Regulations

 Various states have enacted corporate restructuring statutes or regulations.
-Those generally following the UK structure began with Rhode Island in 2002 adopting a statute titled Voluntary Restructuring of Solvent Insurers11 patterned after Solvent Schemes of Arrangements.
-This type of process was renamedCommutation Plans and differs from the UK law in a number of areas including an enhanced role for the regulator, designating the independent expert as a consultant to the regulator and limiting the process to commercial property and casualty risks.
+One type of restructuring law generally follows the UK structure, Rhode Island was the first state to take this approach adopting a statute in 2002 titled Voluntary Restructuring of Solvent Insurers11 patterned after Solvent Schemes of Arrangements.
+Rhode Island refers to this process as a “Commutation Plan,” and it differs from a Solvent Scheme in a number of areas including an enhanced role for the regulator, designating the independent expert as a consultant to the regulator and limiting the process to commercial property and casualty risks.
 One commutation plan was adjudicated by the Rhode Island court in 2011 and withstood a constitutional challenge.
-The written decision in that case addressed many of the issues raised with restructuring plans generally.8F Commutation Plans continue to be available under RI law.
+The written decision in that case addressed many of the issues raised with restructuring plans generally.8F

-2015 In 2015 Rhode Island adopted an Insurance Business Transfer Plan regulation13 structured similar to the Part VII transfers.
-Again, in contrast to the UK, the regulation provides an enhanced role for the regulator, designates the independent expert as a consultant to the regulator and limits the process to commercial property and casualty risks.
+Although Commutation Plans continue to be available in Rhode Island, the Department updated its regulation in 2015 to provide an additional option: Insurance Business Transfer Plans.
+13 Similar to the Part VII transfers, but again, in contrast to the UK, the Rhode Island regulation provides an enhanced role for the regulator, designates the independent expert as a consultant to the regulator and limits the process to commercial property and casualty risks.
 The RI regulation provides for notice at the time the plan is filed with the regulator and an ability to comment at that time.
-If the regulator, after a thorough review of the Plan and comments receives continues to believe that it meets the statutory requirement have been met, it will authorize the Plan to be filed with the Court.
+If the regulator, after a thorough review of the Plan and comments received continues to believe that it meets the statutory requirement, it will authorize the Plan to be filed with the Court.
 The Court will require notice to policyholders and hearings to allow all comments and objections to be considered.
 A Rhode Island domestic insurer has been formed specifically to undertake IBTs, but a plan has not yet been filed with the regulator.

 In 2013, Vermont adopted the Legacy Insurance Management Act (“LIMA”).9F LIMA is limited to surplus lines risks and reinsurance, involves department approval but not court approval and allows policyholders to opt-out of the plan.
 As of this date, no transactions have been completed under LIMA.